AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/azure-dev-ops.md

    |---|---|
    | Organization |Enter the name of the organization under which you created your Azure DevOps application. |

-1. Click **Continue**to finish setting up the connection and continue creating your scenario.
+1. Click **Continue** to finish setting up the connection and continue creating your scenario.

 ## Azure DevOps modules and their fields

 When you configure Azure DevOps modules, Workfront Fusion displays the fields listed below.
 Along with these, additional Azure DevOps fields might display, depending on factors such as your access level in the app or service.
 A bolded title in a module indicates a required field.

 If you see the map button above a field or function, you can use it to set variables and functions for that field.
-For more information, see [Map information from one module to another](../../workfront-fusion/mapping/map-information-between-modules.md).
+For more information, see [Map information from one module to another in Adobe Workfront Fusion](../../workfront-fusion/mapping/map-information-between-modules.md).

 ![](assets/map-toggle-350x74.png)